eousphoros/mod-spdy/README.md

 mod-spdy
 ========

 OpenSSL 1.0.1(f) and Apache 2.4.7 port for mod-ssl with npn support and mod-spdy.
 Tested under Ubuntu 14.04.
+(Built under 13.10 but I haven't thrown any traffic at it yet)

 Status: Functional.
 Cleanup pending.